zac-heisey/bodywise-v2/new-patient-info-forms.md

 **Patient Forms**

 At [Bodywise Physical Therapy](/), we want to maximize your time with us.
-Prior to your first visit, please click the blue button below to download the New Patient Registration Form.
+Prior to your first visit, please click the blue button below to download the New Patient Registration Form for the location of your initial visit.
 Then print and complete the form, and bring it with you on your first visit along with your insurance information and photo ID.

-<a href="/assets/bodywise-new-patient-paperwork.pdf" class="button primary" download>Download Your New Patient Paperwork</a>
+<a href="/assets/bodywise-new-patient-paperwork.pdf" class="button primary npp" download>New Patient Paperwork (Boulder & Broomfield Locations)</a>

+<a href="/assets/bodywise-npp-westminster.pdf" class="button primary npp" download>New Patient Paperwork (Westminster Location)</a>

 **Before Your Visit**